jinxixiang/FCSBL/README.md

 ----------
 <img src="bioimpedance.png" width="700px"/>

+**Note:** This figure is a typical conductivity spectrum of biological tissue.
+However, monotonically increasing conductivity is not a prerequisite for applying FCSBL.

 **Two motivations:**
 * _Reconstruct multiple measurements simultaneously;_
 * _Enhance the reconstructed quality especially when SNR is low._